Art Show - Feedback and Highlights

 My walk-in clients loved buying prints and card.
 Yet I've noticed that original art was not in such demand.
 Even miniature ACEOs were not what the public wanted that day.
 And it was not only my experience; some artists also noticed that.

 But what I really liked that people loved to come to my stand and hearing my accent, asking where I came from; they started telling the stories of their lives ( their ethnical background, immigration stories about their relatives, their experiences in different countries of the World.
 It was like opening the new book every time interested customer stopped by.
-My fellow Artist Nancy ( Accessory Extraordinaire) had a blast selling her new cute creations.

 I've noticed that people loved my Iris paintings a lot; some bought cards and others purchased prints.